ajmal017/amp/documentation/technical/metadata_handling.md

     - Steel
     - Sugar
     - Trade: trade data, freight data etc.
+  - We want to have our own internal representation (in terms of "PCA sectors")
 - `GEO`
   - Geographical location that this data is mainly about, e.g.,
     - Global